johnasp/bui-Inline-SVG/README.md

 # Booking.com inline SVG icon system

 This inline SVG icon system is powered by NPM and Grunt.
-The grunt file runs tasks to process a folder of individual SVG icon files and couputs a single definitions file <def> based on the contents of the folder.
-It also processes PNG versions of the SVG files at 16x16 and 32x32.
+The grunt file processes a folder of individual SVG icon files and couputs a single definitions file <def> based on the contents of the folder.
+It also generates PNG versions of the SVG files at 16x16 and 32x32.

 ## How to install NPM, Grunt and the grunt file and resources